MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/overview.md

 Install-Module -Name PSScriptAnalyzer -Force
 ```

-Install using PowerShellGet 3.x:
+Install using PSResourceGet 1.x:

 ```powershell
 Install-PSResource -Name PSScriptAnalyzer -Reinstall
 ```

 The **Force** or **Reinstall** parameters are only necessary when you have an older version of
 PSScriptAnalyzer installed.
-These parameters also work even when you do not have a previous version
+These parameters also work even when you don't have a previous version
 installed.